VigneshN1997/VigneshN1997.github.io/_pages/projects.md

 Course Projects
 ======
+* **[Implementing and simulating performance of branch predictors](https://github.com/Abhiram-Medisetti/CSE240A)**, **Computer Architecture**, **Oct '21 - Dec '21**
+    * Implemented the GShare, Tournament and Perceptron branch predictors in C.
+    * Compared qualitatively and quantitatively the performance of the branch predictors on the Championship Branch Prediction traces.
+    * Showed the improvement in the branch prediction performance (10% improvement on average) when using Perceptron predictor over Tournament and GShare predictors.

 * **[Kinship Verification from Facial Images of Parents and their Kids](https://drive.google.com/file/d/1oJjtbW8Rp8cT_gGW8kv5S4PLYX5Z-1_2/view?usp=sharing)**, **Machine Learning**, **Nov '18 - Dec '18**
     * Compared qualitatively and quantitatively the existing techniques (Artificial Neural Networks, SVM, CNN, ensemble of SVMs) for Kinship Verification in R using Keras library.
     * Used the results to design and implement an ensemble of Metric Learning based CNN architecture.